rsilveira79/fermenting_gradients/_posts/2019-08-19-text_classification_roberta.md

 }
 ```

 In this notebook, I used the nice Colab GPU feature, so all the boilerplate code with `.cuda()` is there.
-Make sure you have the correct device specified [`cpu`, `cuda`] to run the train the classifier.
+Make sure you have the correct device specified [`cpu`, `cuda`] when running/training the classifier.

 I fine-tuned the classifier for **3** epochs, using `learning_rate`= **1e-05**, with `Adam` optimizer and `nn.CrossEntropyLoss()`.
 Depending on the dataset you are dealing, these parameters need to be changed.
 After the **3** epochs, the train accuracy was **~ 98%**, which is fine considering a small dataset (and probably a bit of overfitting as well).